If your Dyson cordless vacuum keeps turning off and on while you’re vacuuming with it, read on for some potential solutions.

 - Dyson V6 Motor Head Cordless Vacuum

-This post was originally published in January 2016 and updated in December 2016.
+This post is not affiliated with Dyson Ltd. This post was originally published in January 2016 and updated in April 2019.

 If you enjoyed this post, could you please like it on Facebook?